YasinOkat/BarcodeGenerator/README.md

 ## License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License (GPL).
 See the [LICENSE](LICENSE) file for more information.

 ---